Mourice05/The-Fellowship-of-the-Code-2026/README.md

 - Peer sharing is optional but highly recommended: it keeps the Fellowship alive.
 - The Red Book of Westmark (README.md + chapters/) is our reflection log and living changelog.

-Chapters
+Chapters:

 Chapter I - Planning
 “I will take the Ring, though I do not know the way.” - Frodo

 Go to Chapter I → [Situation Intent](https://github.com/Mourice05/The-Fellowship-of-the-Code-2026/blob/main/artifacts/artifact-1/artifact%20-1-situation-intent.md)

 Chapter II - Paths & Choices
 “All we have to decide is what to do with the time that is given us.” - Gandalf

 Go to Chapter II →

 Chapter III - Making It Visible
 “I like less than half of you half as well as you deserve.” - Bilbo

 Go to Chapter III →

 Chapter IV - When Things React
 “Even the wise cannot see all ends.” - Gandalf

 Go to Chapter IV →

 Chapter V - The Tale Continues
 “The tale grew in the telling.” - Bilbo

 Go to Chapter V →

-Key Features of The Fellowship Companion
+Key Features of The Fellowship Companion:

 Inventory Management:

 Every member tracks their pack, the system shows the group total, no verbal check ins needed.

 Meal Planning:

 Sam selects a meal, the system tells him what's missing across all nine backpacks.

 Smart Shopping:

 Know what to buy, get notified when near a market and get warned before buying duplicates.

 Load Distribution:

 The system suggests who carries or brings what, based on each member's capacity.

 Map:

 Shared map with markets, allies, and user reported dangers.

 Task Tracker:

 Create, assign, complete tasks.
 See what's uncompleted, what's done, what failed.

-Changelog
+Changelog:

 This is our general changelog (e.g., new chapter contents added, rules changed, or major system revisions).

 Each chapter has its own detailed changelog for chapter-specific updates.